Last updated 8/12/16

 - Gap Inc. is committed to maintaining an active, engaged board.
-Qualified candidates for the board are interviewed by the Chairman and CEO, at least two independent directors and members of management, as appropriate.
+Qualified candidates for the board are interviewed by the Chairman, CEO, at least two independent directors and members of management, as appropriate.

-- At every board meeting, time is set aside for the independent directors to meet in executive session.
+- At every board meeting, time is set aside for the non-management directors to meet in executive session.

 - Only independent directors sit on Gap Inc.'s three board committees

 - Gap Inc. rotates the lead partner of its independent auditor, Deloitte & Touche, so that he or she will not perform audit services for more than five consecutive fiscal years.
 A new lead partner assumed audit responsibility during the first quarter of 2016.

 - At any meeting of the shareholders at which a director is not elected, that director shall submit to the board an offer letter of resignation, subject to board acceptance.
 The Governance and Sustainability Committee will consider the offer of resignation.
 The board shall act promptly with respect to each such letter of resignation.
 The board's decision would be disclosed publicly.

 - Gap Inc. does not have a classified board; directors are elected annually.

 - Shareholders can act by written consent; holders of 10 percent of Gap Inc. shares can call special meetings of the shareholders.

 Political Engagement Policy